-BERLIN May 27 Germany plans to lower the guaranteed rate of interest that the country's life insurers offer on products as part of a package of measures to ease pressure on the sector from prolonged low interest rates, a government official said on Tuesday.
+BERLIN, May 27 (Reuters) - Germany plans to lower the guaranteed rate of interest that the country’s life insurers offer on products as part of a package of measures to ease pressure on the sector from prolonged low interest rates, a government official said on Tuesday.

 “It is our goal to follow the advice from actuarians to cut the (guaranteed interest) to 1.25 percent from 1.75 percent by January 1, 2015,” the official told reporters, speaking on condition of anonymity.

 The finance ministry sets the guaranteed rate, which has traditionally been a focus for consumers and a headline selling point for life insurers.